Get help from an adoption attorney in Greenville, South Carolina, call Greenville Family Law today.

 Can a mother revoke her consent?

-Our experienced adoption attorneys recognize that this is often a major worry among those considering adoption.
+Our experienced adoption attorney in Greenville, SC recognizes that this is often a major worry among those considering adoption.
 Fearing that after settling on a birth mother and making plans for an adoption, that a sudden change of heart on the part of a birth parent could scrap the adoption is an understandable fear.
 In South Carolina, once adoption consent papers have been signed, they are seen as legally binding and irrevocable.
 After the papers are signed, the burden of proof switches from the adoptive parents to the birth parents.
-This means that courts will side with adoptive parents unless the birth parents are able to prove that there has either been fraud or duress or that the child’s wellbeing is in danger.
+This means that courts will side with adoptive parents unless the birth parents are able to prove that there has either been fraud or duress or that the child’s well being is in danger.

 Work with the best adoption attorney in South Carolina, call Greenville Family Law today.